Management Skills: Definition and Examples

 3. Communication skills

-To effectively lead people and projects, you must be able to understand the needs and goals of the business and convey this information to others through simple and straightforward instruction.
-Well-developed communication skills will ensure you’re able to translate the most accurate information to the right people at the right time.
+To effectively lead people and projects, you are required to be able to understand the needs and goals of the business and convey this information to others through simple and straightforward instruction.
+Well-developed communication skills would ensure you are able to translate the most accurate information to the right people at the right time.
 Great communicators actively listen, retain information well and pass it on efficiently to others.

 Communication skills examples: